The 20 Best Hereditary Ataxia Doctors in Netherlands

 Nijmegen, GE, NL

-Bart Van De Warrenburg practices in Nijmegen, Netherlands.
+Bart Van De Warrenburg practices practicing medicine in Nijmegen, Netherlands.
 Mr. Van De Warrenburg is rated as a Distinguished expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Olivopontocerebellar Atrophy, and Spinocerebellar Ataxia.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Olivopontocerebellar Atrophy, and Spinocerebellar Ataxia.

 Advanced in Hereditary Ataxia